 Among all the image formats, JPEG seems the best choice for the blog images because it offers good quality images with minimum file size.
 The smaller image size reduces overall web page weight because it helps in loading site quickly that is one of the ranking factors in SEO.

-6. Adding Image Sitemap To The Webmaster Tools/Search Console
+6. Adding Image Sitemap to the Search Console

 If you are in the field of SEO, then you might know what sitemap is.
 But, for other people, the sitemap is an index or list of pages on your site where all contents that you want to rank in SERP are designed in a hierarchical manner.
 It helps both human visitors and especially search engine bots to navigate your website quickly.